decred/dcrstakepool/README.md

 - Create the wallets.
 All wallets should have the same seed.  **Backup the seed for disaster recovery!**
-- Log into wallet servers separatly and create wallets one at a time using the same seed.
+- Log into wallet servers separately and create wallets one at a time using the same seed.

 ```bash